 Continuation of independent research with faculty supervision.
 Completion of senior honor thesis.
-Sensation and Perception 801 Fall.
+801 Sensation and Perception Fall.
 3(3-0) RB: (PSY 401) or approval of department.
 R: Open to graduate students in the Department of Psychology.
 Biological and psychological approaches to the study of extraction, representation, and interpretation of sensory information.
 Review of major methodologies.
 Emphasis on vision.
-Basic Cognitive Processes Fall.
-3(3-0) R: Open only to graduate students in the Department of Psychology or Interdepartmental Graduate Specializations in Cognitive Science or approval of department.
+802 Basic Cognitive Processes Fall.
+3(3-0) R: Open only to graduate students in the Department of Psychology or Interdepartmental Graduate Specializations in Cognitive Science or approval of departments At PSY 242 ment.
 SA: PSY 810 Advanced exploration of methods used to study human cognition as applied to sensory processes, perception, attention, memory, and control of action 803 Higher Order Cognitive Processes Spring.
 3(3-0) R: Open only to graduate students in the Department of Psychology or Interdepartmental Graduate Specializations in Cognitive Science or approval of department.
-SA: PSY 810 Advanced exploration of inductive and deductive reasoning, categorization, analogy, decision making, and problem solving 804 Molecular and Developmental Neurobiology Fall.
+SA: PSY 810 Advanced exploration of inductive and deductive reasoning, categorization, analogy, decision making, and problem solving Molecular and Developmental 804 Neurobiology Fall.
 3(3-0) Interdepartmental with Neuroscience and Pathobiology and Diagnostic Investigation and Pharmacology and Toxicology and Zoology.
 Administered by Neuroscience.
 RB: Bachelor's degree in a Biological Science or Psychology.
 R: Open to graduate students in Neuroscience major.
 Nervous system specific gene transcription and translation.
 Maturation, degeneration, plasticity, and repair in the nervous system.
-805 History of Psychology Spring.
+History of Psychology 805 Spring.
 4(4-0) R: Open only to graduate students in the Department of Psychology.
 Scientific, cultural, philosophical, and personal influences in the development of psychology.
-Persisting 806 Advanced Neuroscience Techniques Laboratory Spring.
-3(0-9) Interdepartmental with Neuroscience and Pharmacology and Toxicology and Physical Medicine and Rehabilitation and Radiology.
-Administered by Neuroscience.
-RB: PHM 827 R: Open only to doctoral students in the Neuroscience major.
-Methods and underlying principles of neuroscience 809 Developmental Psychobiology Fall of odd years.
+Persisting Developmental Psychobiology 809 Fall of odd years.
 3(3-0) RB: (PSY 409) or approval of department.
-R: Open only to graduate students in the Department of Basic principles of neural development over the life span.
+R: Open only to graduate students in the Department of Psychology.
+Basic principles of neural development over the life 811 Advanced Behavioral Neuroscience Spring.
+3(3-0) Interdepartmental with Neuroscience.
+Administered by Psychology.
+RB: (PSY 411) or approval of department.
+R: Open only to graduate students in the Psychology major or Neuroscience major.
+Biological mechanisms involved in learning and memory, motivated behaviors, biological rhythms, and psychopathologies.
+Quantitative Research Design and 815 Analysis in Psychology Fall.
+3(2-2) R: Open to graduate students in the Department of Psychology.